ESSA Title I School-Parent Compact

 The Title I, Part A Parent & Family Engagement Statewide Initiative is managed by the Region 16 Education Service Center.
 It offers multiple resources for Parents, Teachers, PFE Liaisons, and Administrators.

-Click here for the 2023-2024 PFE Compliance Calendar to keep you up-to-date on all required submissions and activities.
+Click here for the most recent PFE Compliance Calendar to keep you up-to-date on all required submissions and activities.

 Need help?